This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Serbia.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts?

-Other than the mandatory provisions of Serbian law (such as public policy limitations), there are no specific limitations of the remedies that the arbitral tribunal may award, and such remedies are enforceable by local courts.
+There are no specific limitations of the remedies that the arbitral tribunal may award, other than the mandatory provisions of Serbian law (such as public policy limitations) and such remedies are enforceable by local courts.